llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 doi={10.1109/TSE.2018.2870895}
 }

-Q1 :
+Q-A :
 Yes, including x264, llvm, etc.

-Q2 :
+Q-B :
 Word Count and Rolling Sort executed with Stream Processing Systems Not many inputs, but we can answer Yes

-Q3 :
+Q-C :
 "Hence,  there  is  noinherent  mechanism  in  FLASH which  would  adapt  itself based  on  the  change  in  workload.
 This  non-stationary nature  of  the  problem  is  a  significant  assumption  and currently  not  addressed  in  this  paper."
 -> Yes

-Q4 :
+Q-D :
-Same citation as Q3, the paper is honest on the limitations of the approach.
+Same citation as Q-C, the paper is honest on the limitations of the approach.
 -> No

 ### Paper 8